b1rose/WolframOpenSourceC2C/README.md

    - Provide insights into the computational principles behind the figures.

 ---

+## 📋 Table of Figures

+The **Table of Figures** provides a comprehensive overview of all the figures from *A New Kind of Science (NKS)*.
+Each entry includes:

+- A **link to the figure** in the *NKS* book.
+- The current **status** of the figure (updated with modern Wolfram Language code or pending).

+This table helps track progress and makes it easy for contributors to identify where they can help.
+If you're looking to get involved, start here to find a figure that needs your expertise!

 |Figure Name                   |Website Link                            |Status|
 |------------------------------|----------------------------------------|--------------------------------|
 |page0027b_rule30-rule         |https://www.wolframscience.com/nks/p27  |✓                               |